divyatwri/Smart-Trainer-Calendar-PowerBI/README.md

 ## Trainer Utilisation Logic

-Trainer utilisation is calculated based on engaged days compared to working capacity days.
+Trainer utilisation is calculated by comparing engaged days with working capacity days.

 Working capacity excludes non-working days such as weekly offs and leave.

-This helps show how much of a trainer’s available working capacity is actually used for confirmed engagements.
+This helps show how much of a trainer’s workable capacity is actually used for confirmed engagements.

 ## Data Model